jrcarter/Encryption-utilities/README.md

 TF_Crypt is a command-line program for encrypting and decrypting files.
 TF_Crypt uses Password_Line.

 Password_Line is a function for obtaining secret input from a user without echoing it to the screen.
-It has only been tested on Linus.
+It has only been tested on Linux.

 Only Threefish is licensed under the BSD 3-Clause license.
 Tf_Test and TF_Crypt are GPL-3; Password_Line is GMGPL.